missionpinball/mpf-docs/tutorial/15_scoring.rst

            anchor_y: bottom
            font_size: 50
          - type: text
-           text: "POTATO VALUE: (potato)"
+           text: 'POTATO VALUE: (potato)'
            y: 40%

-Notice that we put ``text: "POTATO VALUE: (potato)"`` in quotes.
+Notice that we put ``text: 'POTATO VALUE: (potato)'`` in quotes.
 That's because we actually want to show the colon as part of the text that's displayed on the screen.
 However colons are important in YAML files.
 So if we made our entry like this: ``text: POTATO VALUE: (potato)``, then we would get a YAML processing error because the YAML processor would freak out.
 "OH MY THERE ARE TWO COLONS??
 WHAT'S THIS MEAN??? <crash>"